-conduct a business includes making preparations to conduct a business.

-- (2) A prisoner must not conduct a business in or from prison without the consent of the Director, given specifically for that business. - (3) In determining whether to give consent for a prisoner to conduct a business in or from prison, the Director may have regard to such matters as s.
-34AB Part 4 - Custody and treatment of prisoners and detainees he or she thinks fit in the circumstances, including -
+- (1) In this section - conduct a business includes making preparations to conduct a business. - (2) A prisoner must not conduct a business in or from prison without the consent of the Director, given specifically for that business. - (3) In determining whether to give consent for a prisoner to conduct a business in or from prison, the Director may have regard to such matters as he or she thinks fit in the circumstances, including -